Truncated Wigner method for Bose gases: Introduction

 \section{Introduction}

+In stochastic phase-space methods based on sampling classical probability distributions the common approach is to unravel the evolution dynamics into stochastic trajectories each of which obey the classical mean-field dynamics, with or without additional dissipative coupling terms to environment.
+Each trajectory is a representative of a probabilistic initial state distribution that is numerically generated by a Monte Carlo type of sampling.
+The probability distribution is selected in order to synthesize as closely as necessary, e.g., the thermal distribution or quantum statistical correlations of the initial state.
+The phase-space representation that most accurately reproduces classical mean-field dynamics is the Wigner representation because of the `correct amount' of quantum noise in the initial state \cite{gardiner_zoller_book_99,sinatra_lobo_02}.
+It has become common to call mean-field dynamical simulations together with sampling of quantum noise as the Truncated Wigner Approximation (TWA) \cite{drummond_hardman_93,steel_olsen_98,sinatra_lobo_02,isella_ruostekoski_05,isella_ruostekoski_06,blakie_bradley_08,polkovnikov_10,martin_ruostekoski_10a}.

+In this Chapter, we consider the unitary evolution in the TWA formalism in ultra-cold atom systems without additional dissipative coupling to an environment (for TWA employed in an open system, see for instance Ref.~\cite{javanainen_ruostekoski_11}) that is particularly suitable for analyzing dissipative non-equilibrium quantum dynamics in 1d systems.
+The TWA approach is able to represent systems with a large number of degrees of freedom using a stochastic representation of the atomic field operator.
+In this method, dissipative dynamics emerge from a microscopic treatment of the unitary quantum evolution, due to energy dissipation within the large phase-space without any additional explicit damping terms in the Hamiltonian.
+Quantum and thermal fluctuations of the atoms are included in the initial state, and the resulting quantum statistical correlations of the initial state may be accurately synthesized for different quantum states in the Wigner representation.

-Atomic systems with enhanced quantum fluctuations can be prepared in tightly-confined cigar-shaped atom traps, where the strong transverse confinement suppresses density fluctuations along the radial direction of the trap (see, e.g., Ref.~\cite{tolra_ohara_04}).
+Atomic systems with enhanced quantum fluctuations that may be modeled with TWA can, for instance, be prepared in tightly-confined cigar-shaped atom traps, where the strong transverse confinement suppresses density fluctuations along the radial direction of the trap (see, e.g., Ref.~\cite{tolra_ohara_04,kinoshita_wenger_06,fertig_ohara_05,mun_medley_07}).
 Quantum effects may be further strengthened by reducing the kinetic energy of the atoms by means of applying an optical lattice potential along the axial direction \cite{fertig_ohara_05,mun_medley_07}.
-In this article we describe the use of truncated Wigner approximation (TWA) \cite{drummond_hardman_93,steel_olsen_98,sinatra_lobo_02,isella_ruostekoski_05,isella_ruostekoski_06,blakie_bradley_08} in dissipative non-equilibrium quantum dynamics of bosonic atoms in a 1d system both with and without an optical lattice.
-The TWA formalism can include a very large number of degrees of freedom in the stochastic representation of the atomic field operator and dissipative dynamics emerges from a microscopic treatment of the unitary quantum evolution, due to energy dissipation within the large phase-space without any additional explicit damping terms in the Hamiltonian.
-Quantum and thermal fluctuations of the atoms may be included in the initial state and the resulting quantum statistical correlations of the initial state may be accurately synthesized for different quantum states in the Wigner representation.
-Some of the approaches presented in this article have been used in the studies of a fragmentation of a Bose-Einstein condensate (BEC) by turning-up of an optical lattice \cite{isella_ruostekoski_05,isella_ruostekoski_06}, dissipative atom transport \cite{ruostekoski_isella_05}, dynamically unstable lattice dynamics \cite{shrestha_javanainen_09}, and dark solitons \cite{martin_ruostekoski_10a,martin_ruostekoski_10b}.